plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 Two things of note:

 - WDEG is implemented in user space using the `PayloadRestrictions` module.
-- Not all Win32 APIs, such as `GetProcAddress`, are not protected.
+- Not all Win32 APIs, such as `GetProcAddress`, are protected.

 Can it be abused?
 Read on!